Skip to main content

 s = Displacement (mm)

-x = Ratio of cam angle (b / bm)
+x = Ratio of cam angle (θ / β)

 To find Velocity (v) and Acceleration (a), we differentiate with respect to the angle.

-(Note: v is in mm/rad.
-To convert to mm/s, multiply by angular velocity ω)
+(Note: The chain rule applies. v is in mm/rad.
+To convert to mm/s, multiply by angular velocity ω).

 Applying Boundary Conditions

-We start at zero displacement and zero acceleration to match a dwell.
-However, we allow a non-zero velocity (v0) to enable connections with linear segments.
+We start at zero displacement with zero acceleration.
+Crucially, we allow a non-zero velocity (v0).

 1. s = 0